unixorn/zsh-quickstart-kit/Readme.md

 The files will be sourced in alphanumeric order after loading all the plugins, and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc., to ensure they're loaded in the order you expect.

-### I like a plugin, but the aliases it installs overwrite other commands or aliases
+### I like a plugin, but some of the aliases and functions it installs overwrite other commands or aliases I use

 Make a file in `~/.zshrc.d` named something like `999-reset-aliases`.
-Since those are loaded after all the ZSH plugins, you can add lines like `unalias xyzzy` to remove an alias named `xyzzy`.
-Once you've cleared all the unwanted aliases, you can add new ones with your preferred names.
+Because files in `~/.zshrc.d` are loaded after all the ZSH plugins, you can add lines like `unalias xyzzy` to remove an alias named `xyzzy`, or `unset -f abcd` to remove a function named `abcd`.

+Once you've cleared all the unwanted aliases and functions, you can add new ones with your preferred names.

 ### ZSH options